end-of-game/docker-courses/10-demo-btrfs-postgres/README_virtualbox.md

 BTRFS bring some diagnostic tools such as check function.

-You need to stop and delete your docker instance and unmount the filesystem before checking.
+You need to stop/delete your docker instance and unmount the filesystem before checking.

 ```{r, engine='bash'}
 $ docker stop postgres-srv